top of page

 The railway was busy with constant flows of coal and parcels, plus raw and finished materials for brewing, rope and canvas trades.
 The station was also a GWR pilot for integrated rail‑road parcel delivery and collection.
 The goods yard and shed off Marlborough Road became a local in- and outbound hub.
 Early horse shunting later gave way to small locomotive shunters.

-Coal continued to be transported until the 4th Oct 1965, and the St Ivel railhead kept milk traffic moving by rail until 1970, when bulk road haulage took over.
-Today, rail‑served activity continues via an aggregates depot south of the former station, initially used to support Swindon’s expansion and the construction of the M4, the first section of which opened in 1965 incorporating the earlier Chiswick Flyover.
+Coal continued to be transported until the 4th of Oct 1965, and the St Ivel railhead kept milk traffic moving by rail until 1970, when bulk road haulage took over.
+Today, rail‑served activity continues via an aggregates depot south of the former station, initially used to support Swindon’s expansion and the construction of the M4, the first section of which opened in 1965, incorporating the earlier Chiswick Flyover.

 Closure of Wootton Bassett Station